Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Resonantly produced sterile neutrino dark matter

 The most obvious challenge for this model to overcome is the opportunity for X-ray decay and structure formation constraints, which we discuss in Section~\ref{sec:obs}.
 An alternative method of ruling out this model is to instead make a positive detection of sterile neutrinos that have different parameters to those of the $\nu$MSM.
-The most prominent example is the light sterile neutrino, which is proposed to have a mass at the eV scale and to explain anomalies measured in the LSND and MiniBOONE experiments \citep{Athanassopoulos96,Mention11} but would not be a dark matter candidate.
-Recent analyses by the OPERA and MicroBOONE experiments have determined that these anomalies are in fact not present in their data \citep{Agafonova22,Abratenko23}.
+The most prominent example is the light sterile neutrino, which is proposed to have a mass at the eV scale and to explain anomalies measured in the LSND and MiniBOONE experiments \citep{Athanassopoulos96,Mention11} but would not be a dark matter candidate; see the review of \citet{Abazajian17} for a further discussion of this topic.
+Recent analyses by the OPERA and MicroBOONE experiments have determined that these anomalies are in fact not present in their data \citep{Agafonova23,Abratenko23}.
 Therefore, the likelihood of the existence of the light sterile neutrino is diminished and thus this challenge to the $\nu$MSM version of sterile neutrino physics is no longer as salient.
-Further alternatives include sterile neutrinos generated from heavy scalars \citep{Merle16}, TeV scale particles \citep{Humbert15} and production from light mediators of active neutrino interactions \citep{An23}.
+Further alternatives include sterile neutrinos generated from heavy scalars \citep{Kusenko06,Merle16}, TeV scale particles \citep{Humbert15} and production from light mediators of active neutrino interactions \citep{An23}, see \citet{Abazajian17} and \citet{Adhikari17} for a more complete list.
 In the case of decay detection, some of these options may produce the same result as the $\nu$MSM, in which case structure formation constraints will take on extra importance.
+The structure formation properties for these models are substantially different from the $\nu$MSM, and are described in \citet{Abazajian19} and \citet{Zelko22}.

-In conclusion: we have discussed the background and merits of $N_1$ as a dark matter candidate, and outlined the challenges faced in estimating model parameters.
+In conclusion, we have discussed the background and merits of $N_1$ as a dark matter candidate, and outlined the challenges faced in estimating model parameters.
 In Section~\ref{sec:res} we will apply the \citetalias{Ghiglieri15} and \citetalias{Venumadhav16} codes to compute distribution functions and matter power spectra, illustrate the differences in these parameters between computational approaches, and compare the results to current constraints.